uribo/jmastats/cran-comments.md

 0 errors | 0 warnings | 3 note

-* This is a new release.
+* This is a new release (re-submit).
 * Remove `VignetteBuilder` filed in DESCRIPTION.
+* Removed functions and example handling of the user's home file space.
 * checking data for non-ASCII characters ...
 NOTE
   Note: found 16726 marked UTF-8 strings
 * checking CRAN incoming feasibility ...
 [18s] NOTE